easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20190403
+## OK, I didn't fully understand what Lei said, again
+first of all, this position controller was only used for stiff interaction

+so to render a spring, some other controller or algorithms should be used

+secondly, "writing on the wall" case can be done with a computed reference signal (not sensor feedback)

+when there was a collision, the reference position is always a point on the wall, so it's different from the encoder reading

+this could work actually although it could be difficult to implement

+and maybe the control burden was shifted to those conditions: instead of a complex controller, you have conditions to evaluate

+now I would say it sounds really promising. maybe I should push this through

+they had no more further comments on the stuff Kjell brought up

+# 20190402
+## Kjell mentioned about the size of the "step"
+this was quite interesting and practical yet i never thought about this

+since the rise time is 50 ms, we basically asked the system to cover the step within this time

+if the step was 5 mm (the number I used in previous tests), the velocity of the TCP is 5 mm/50 ms, which is 0.1 m/s. is this reasonable?

+and to check the acceleration in this logic, it's probably 8 m/s^2. is this reasonable?

+and according to the paper I read recently, there is definitely some max performance (i.e. acceleration at TCP) that can be computed

+and also, maybe it is the haptic control algorithm's duty to keep the actuators from saturation

+for the second point, my question is, how? could this be my next mission? at least it sounds challenging and complex

+## thoughts on Lei's direction
+I was really confused about how I could place his vision under the scope of haptics

+what he wanted me to implement seemed something that had never been done before

+to me, this could only mean, a) I didn't find the papers yet, b) this was somehow proved impossible, wrong, or too hard to do

+I always thought something was wrong about this but let me just have faith for a little while

+we proposed to use position control to solve haptic rendering, which was mostly done as open-loop force control

+so this idea couldn't fit in the figure of a "traditional haptic rendering" loop or structure

+I think this position controller idea only works on stiff object with infinite stiffness

+in other words, I don't think this can render a spring

+consider a k=1 spring with user pressing 1 inward, how do we render this with a position controller?

+the position should not change if the user doesn't move but we cannot know that

+and the user should feel force=1 pushing back. we cannot do that with position control

+at first, I thought it was admittance control instead of impedance control but it was also not the case

+and I think admittance control works only with a force sensor. we have a force sensor but it's another story

+SO, maybe this cannot render a spring. so what? is stiff rendering not good enough for you?

+OK, let's take a closer look at stiff rendering.

+let's just assume that the user wants to move on a stiff wall. in this case, the controller should try to keep the TCP stay where it is at each time step

+but it seems to me that the reference signal is actually position feedback from the encoder. would this work?

+then how will I or the controller know if TCP reaches its goal? and actually reference-feedback will probably be 0 all the time

+# 20190312
+## too many changes and it worked
+contradict to 20190308, `A0` should be slower for this to work

+but this was just the result. the reason behind could be that faster `A0` made faster system, hence the sampling time should be faster to have stability

+this was something I didn't know how to solve

+chose 0.9 as the damping and it seemed working (this was w/o calculation)

+assigned different rising time for all joints. this didn't solve the problem entirely. it's clear that joint 2, 4, and 5 took longer to settle but since they didn't move to much, it didn't really matter

+check for closed-loop poles for continuous/discrete time were added and they seemed OK to me

+and it should be noted that *indeJointControlDisc.m* was quite different from *indeJointControlCont.m*

 # 20190308
 ## had a meeting with Binbin
 tried to refresh my memory with dynamics through virtual work